jessicarush/javascript-notes/jquery.md

 ## Selecting elements

 jQuery has a function `jQuery()` that is usually written as shorthand `$()`.
 This function takes one parameter, a css-style selector, and returns a jQuery object (also known as a *matched set* or *jquery selection*) containing all the elements matched by the selector.
-The main advantage of this over `querySelector()` and `querySelectorAll`, is that these two methods may not work in older browsers but jQuery has some fallback code built-in.
+The main advantage of this over `querySelector()` and `querySelectorAll()`, is that these two methods may not work in older browsers but jQuery has some fallback code built-in.

-note: When assigning a jQuery object to a variable, many give it a name starting with `$` to differentiate it from other variables in your scripts.
+Note: When assigning a jQuery object to a variable, many give it a name starting with `$` to differentiate it from other variables in your scripts.

 ```javascript
 // selects all headings with class="primary-heading":